-Analysis Of Study
+Analysis of the Study

 This section explains the analysis of 16 past studies regarding the effectiveness of Arabic language teaching in Malaysia conducted over the past five years, from 2019 to 2023.
-The data obtained in this study was analyzed and reported using thematic document analysis method.
+The data obtained in this study was analysed and reported using thematic document analysis method.
 The researcher focused on the research objectives and research findings.

-The study conducted by Alkhatib and Alzeban (2021) aimed to examine effective teaching methods in teaching Arabic as a foreign language.
-In their findings, several important factors were identified.
+The study conducted by Alkhatib and Alzeban (2021) aims to examine effective teaching methods in teaching Arabic as a foreign language.
+In their findings, several important factors are identified.
 Firstly, active interaction between the teacher and students plays a crucial role in learning Arabic.
-Two-way communication, such as discussions and collaborations, allows students to practice their oral skills and receive immediate feedback.
-Secondly, the use of modeling by the teacher helps provide examples of proper usage in Arabic, including grammar, pronunciation, and correct phrases.
+Two-way communication, such as discussions and collaborations, allows students to practise their oral skills and receive immediate feedback.
+Secondly, the use of modelling by the teacher helps provide examples of proper usage in Arabic, including grammar, pronunciation, and correct phrases.
 This shows students good examples and facilitates their understanding and proper use of Arabic.
-Thirdly, repetitive exercises are recognized as an effective method in reinforcing understanding and mastery of Arabic.
-Students are given opportunities to systematically and repeatedly practice their Arabic language skills, which enhances their proficiency and confidence in using the language.
+Thirdly, repetitive exercises are recognised as an effective method in reinforcing understanding and mastery of Arabic.
+Students are given opportunities to practice their Arabic language skills systematically and repeatedly, which enhances their proficiency and confidence in using the language.
 The findings of this study contribute significantly to the understanding and development of effective teaching approaches in teaching Arabic as a foreign language.

 Regarding the role of the environment in Arabic language teaching, it can be observed in the study conducted by Al-Jamhoor (2021).
-This study emphasizes the role of the learning environment in enhancing Arabic language skills among non-native speakers, specifically Arabs.
+This study emphasises the role of the learning environment in enhancing Arabic language skills among non-native speakers, specifically Arabs.
 The findings of the study indicate that a supportive learning environment, including adequate facilities, relevant teaching materials, and full support from educational institutions, plays a crucial role in achieving better Arabic language proficiency.
 The results of this study highlight the importance of creating a conducive learning environment for non-native speakers to achieve higher Arabic language proficiency.
 An Arabic language environment can be created both in the classroom and outside formal teaching processes.
 This indirectly enhances the effectiveness of teachers in imparting knowledge and Arabic language skills to non-native speakers.

 Furthermore, the study conducted by Alzahrani (2020) examines the role of technology in teaching Arabic as a foreign language.
 The findings of the study show that the use of technology, such as Arabic language learning software, smartphone applications, and other digital resources, enriches the learning experience and makes it more engaging.
-Integrating technology with Arabic language teaching has been proven to increase student engagement and help them gain a better understanding.
-This study emphasizes the importance of using technology as an effective tool in teaching Arabic as a foreign language.
+Integrating technology with Arabic language teaching has been proven to increase student engagement and help them gain better understanding.
+This study emphasises the importance of using technology as an effective tool in teaching Arabic as a foreign language.
 In today's digital education era, teachers' proficiency in educational technology is becoming a crucial requirement, especially in conducting Arabic language teaching using smart technology for the current generation.
 The study by Alias (2019), titled "Effectiveness of Using 'Plickers' Application in Teaching and Learning Arabic at Sultan Azlan Shah University," is an example of the effectiveness of digital technology in teaching Arabic.
 Through the pre-post test quantitative study, it was found that the students' achievement level increased after using the Plickers application.
 However, the combined results of both groups showed that students with no prior knowledge of Arabic had lower achievement levels compared to those with a foundation.
 In conclusion, this study is expected to assist Arabic language lecturers in addressing the issue of weak Arabic language proficiency among students by adopting a gamification approach in their pedagogy, particularly the use of the Plickers application.